PhotIQA: A photoacoustic image data set with image quality ratings: Technical Validation

 \subsection{Inter-rater consistency}

-First, we study the IQA ratings provided by the experts.
-In Figure \ref{boxp} we verify the agreement of ratings between the two experts.
-We show here the box plot of the absolute differences between the raters, once for the raw data and once for the z-scores.
-We can see directly that the absolute difference of the raw ratings is at most $0.5$ and the median equals $0$ for all quality properties, indicating that at least half of the ratings are identical for both experts.
-The z-scores compensate for biases of individual raters towards low or high scores that may limit the direct interpretability.
-For example, the meaning of the rating (4) might differ between both experts depending on a tendency towards low or high ratings, and the z-scores allow insights into the corrected difference.
-In the box plot corresponding to the z-scores, we can observe that the highest agreement was achieved for the properties ``Homogeneity'' and ``Intensity (Inclusion)'' with a median close to $0$.
-The strongest disagreement was identified within the category "Overall Quality" and the most outliers were in the category "Edges".
-Visual examples of the extreme outliers in the categories "Overall Quality" and "Edges" are provided in Figure \ref{boxp_examples}.
+{ First, we study the IQA ratings provided by the experts.
+In Table \ref{corrtab} and Figure \ref{boxp} we verify the agreement of ratings among them.
+The results in the table demonstrate a high correlation between all raters and tasks, and the latter shows the box plot of the absolute differences between the raters, for the raw data as well as the z-scores.
+We can see directly that the mean and median absolute difference of the raw ratings is at most $1$, indicating a high alignment between the experts. } The z-scores compensate for biases of individual raters towards low or high scores that may limit the direct interpretability.
+For example, the meaning of the rating (4) might differ between the experts depending on a tendency towards low or high ratings, and the z-scores allow insights into the corrected difference. { In the box plot corresponding to the z-scores, we can observe that the agreement acts similarly across the properties.
+The categories "Intensity$_{I}$" and "Edges" contain the most outliers.
+Visual examples of extreme outliers in those categories are provided in Figure \ref{boxp_examples}. }

-Moreover, in Figure \ref{distribution} we show the amount of each rating given per task.
-We observe that the rating (1) was given much less than the ratings (2-4), which is caused by the reconstructed images stemming from three reconstruction algorithms that all give somewhat reasonable results.
-The property intensity (inclusion area) received mostly the highest ratings.
+Moreover, in Figure \ref{distribution}, we show the amount of each rating given per task.
+We observe that the rating (1) was given much less than the ratings (2-4), which is caused by the reconstructed images stemming from three reconstruction algorithms that all give somewhat reasonable results. {The property "Intensity$_I$" peaks at the highest rating (4).
 The other properties show behavior closer to a normal distribution peaking at the rating (3).
-Rater $2$ showed a different rating behavior regarding (4), which they used much less than rater $1$, where the z-score accounts for that.
+Rater $3$ showed a different rating behavior regarding (4), which they used much less than the other raters, and rater $2$ leaned towards higher ratings.
+The z-score accounts for those personal tendencies. }